India eyes digital law to rein in Google, tech giants – DW – 09/05/2024

 Last year, the government constituted a Committee on Digital Competition Law (CDCL) to examine the "need for a separate law on competition in digital markets."

-At present, the draft bill identifies ten "core digital services" such as online search, social networking and video sharing.
+The draft bill currently identifies 10 "core digital services" such as online search, social networking and video sharing.

 Strengthening India's digital startups